Plane-Symmetric Capillary Turbulence: Five-Wave Interactions: Introduction

 \section{Introduction}

 The complex chaotic state of a system of interacting nonlinear waves is called wave turbulence \cite{KZ-book,NazarenkoBook,Newell}.
-In this mode of motion, resonant interactions of waves occur, in which the sum of frequencies and wave vectors of interacting waves are preserved.
+In this regime, energy transfer across scales occurs through resonant wave interactions that conserve both the total frequency and wavevector of the interacting waves.
 Such resonant interactions are very similar to discrete interactions of quantum quasiparticles \cite{wave-1,wave-2,wave-3}.
 In the case of a very slow energy transfer between waves (the time between collisions of quasiparticles is much longer than the wave period), a weakly nonlinear mode of motion can be realized.
 Such a regime of the system evolution is called Weak Wave Turbulence (WWT).
 WWT can be described on the basis of a weakly nonlinear expansion of the original equations in a series with respect to a small parameter (wave amplitude).
-Using the random phase approximation (the directions of the wave vectors are assumed to be random), kinetic equations for the evolution of wave amplitudes are derived.
+Using the random phase approximation, kinetic equations for the evolution of wave amplitudes are derived.
 The resulting nonlinear integro-differential equations are extremely complex for analytical investigation.
 In the late 1960s, Vladimir Zakharov and co-authors first proposed a systematic approach to the analytical solution of these equations \cite{zakh65,zs-70,zf-1,zf-2}.
 Using a theoretical technique now called the Zakharov transformation, the authors \cite{zakh65,zs-70,zf-1,zf-2} were able to find exact analytical solutions for the kinetic equations describing the steady-state transport of various integrals of motion (energy or number of waves) along scales.
 This methodology is now known as Weak Turbulence Theory (WTT), and the exact solutions of the kinetic equations are now called Kolmogorov-Zakharov's (KZ) spectra, by analogy with the Kolmogorov spectrum for the classical turbulence.